Skip to content

 Touch Base With Professionals

-Check in with your service provider (third party administrator or recordkeeper) and financial advisor, if you have one, to ensure your plan aligns with the new eligibility requirements and that your plan documents are up to date.
+Check in with your service provider (third party administrator or recordkeeper) and financial advisor, if you have one, to confirm your plan aligns with the new eligibility requirements and that your plan documents are up-to-date.

 Track Employees’ Hours